John Scott Redd

 John Scott Redd (born September 10, 1944) is a retired vice admiral of the United States Navy, and afterward the first Senate-confirmed Director of the National Counterterrorism Center, serving from 2005 until 2007.
-According to David Martin at the CBS Evening News, "Scott Redd may be the most important person you've never heard of."
-J.J.
-Green at Federal News Radio referred to Redd as "the man that I often call "E.F.
-Hutton".
-He is also the past President of the Naval Academy Class of 1966 and has served on the advisory boards of several non-profit organizations.
+He was President of the Naval Academy Class of 1966 and has served on the advisory boards of several non-profit organizations.
 An avid amateur radio operator, Redd has won twelve world championships and nine national championships.

 Naval career

 Redd was born in Sidney, Iowa, and graduated from the United States Naval Academy in the class of 1966.
 A Trident Scholar, he graduated second in his class, majoring in mathematics and physics.
 Following graduation, he studied as a Fulbright Scholar in Uruguay and as a Burke Scholar, receiving a Master of Science degree in Operations Analysis from the Naval Postgraduate School.
 He also attended the Program for Senior Executives at the Massachusetts Institute of Technology (MIT).